 Across the road Giggling Marlin is another popular bar for tourists.

 Again it’s old school music but oh so cool.
 Retro is in, I have discovered, as groups of American college students took turns hanging upside down in stocks and drinking tequila shots – while their parents took photos.

 Souvenir shops sell jewellery (silver is big here) and lots of ceramic plates, bowls and jugs.
 Pharmacies dispense Viagra and Prozac over the counter and you’ll get authentic tacos and tamales or a tattoo if you so desire.

-I’m thrilled to have discovered Cabo (that’s what those in the know call it) and it really is a different kind of holiday to have just 2 hours from LA.
+I’m thrilled to have discovered Cabo (that’s what those in the know call it) and it really is a different kind of holiday to have just two hours flight from LA.

 Next stop: Cancun for another all-inclusive resort and some day trips to the amazing Chichen Itza pyramid and a tour to learn about the cruelest game in all the earth!